 The annual Christmas ice rink at Spinningfields (Hardman Boulevard, off Deansgate) provides a fun, festive treat in a magical setting – the perfect family outing.
 Make sure you wear warm clothes and accompany any children under 8 years old.
 If your kids love to wear hoodies, remind them that they cannot wear them 'up' because it restricts vision.

 Finally, the Panto.
 Everyone loves Panto!
 Manchester often has 2 or 3 pantos happening at Christmas so start by checking out the Palace Theatre.

 Although the Manchester Santa Fun Run does not allow children to compete, it does make a great trip out to watch hundreds of runners dressed as Father Christmas rush past.
 There are a few of these events in the area including the Santa Dash at Heaton Park at the end of November, so keep a look out in the local press to find the closest to you.

-If you plan to stay in Manchester as a visitor and the relatives have no more space, we have a couple of partners who can offer great deals on Manchester hotels including Booking.com and you can compare the Hotels in Manchester with trivago.
+If you plan to stay in Manchester as a visitor and the relatives have no more space, we have a couple of partners who can offer great deals on Manchester hotels including Booking.com.